-This is the second part of a two-part blog based on my paper for AVAR 2011 that discusses the security challenges involved in adopting two relatively new technologies, namely, Internet Protocol Version 6 and Internationalized Domain Names.
+This is the second part of a three-part blog based on my paper for AVAR 2012 that discusses the security challenges involved in adopting two relatively new technologies, namely, Internet Protocol Version 6 and Internationalized Domain Names.

 Continuing from the first part of my paper…

 The Internet is witnessing a critical phase in the transition from an old technology to a new one, and users must understand the security implications involved.
 These implications could manifest themselves either during the implementation stage or after.

 Tunnel Vision.
 IP tunnelling implementation involves encapsulating the IPv6 packets into IPv4, which is similar to creating a Virtual Private Network (VPN).
 Teredo, for example, is a tunnelling protocol that is installed by default on Windows Vista and Windows 7 operating systems, and provides IPv6 connectivity to a native IPv4 device .

 Since the IPv6 contents are disguised inside the IPv4 packets, most security devices struggle to analyse and detect them.
 This in turn opens the door for attacks when these tunnels are used to transport malware.